 Looking for a simple, yet fun party game to play at a kid's birthday bash?
 There’s no reason why the classic carnival game of ring toss can’t be played right at home.
 The ring toss rules are easy enough that guests of all ages can play and they can even be adapted to play any version that suits your party theme.

 What You Will Need to Play Classic Soda Bottle Ring Toss

-To play the classic carnival version of soda bottle ring toss, you will need several glass bottles of soda pop (at least 24, but more if your guest list is long), a low table and four hard plastic rings that are wide enough in diameter to fit around the neck of the bottles.
+To play the classic carnival version of soda bottle ring toss, you will need several glass bottles of soda pop (at least 24, but more if your guest list is long), a low table, and four hard plastic rings that are wide enough in diameter to fit around the neck of the bottles.
 Since you are playing with kids, you may want to use an alternative bottle material to prevent any broken glass.